eatallyourdarlings/eatallyourdarlings.github.io/dreams/Mars.md

 I read there's two predominant theories for how Mars' moons formed - that they were asteroids from the Jupiter-Mars gravity well, or that Mars has a ring cycle similar to Saturn where small satellites break up and reform.
 I think it'd be pretty beautiful if both were true in a symmetrical way - [Phobos](Phobos.md) began as a lost spud and ends up as a broken ring, while [Deimos](Deimos.md) formed from a ring and escapes its gravity.

+> The planet is shaped by the sheer amazing force of human want, which has changed everything, the forests, the poles, the reser-voirs, the glaciers, the rivers, the seas, the mountains, the coastlines, the skies, a planet contoured and landscaped by want.

 ethics of terraforming, animism, gaiaforms (aeroform?), aerocentrism. climate change reframed by ['naires](forgotten-god-kings.md) as necessary to human progress.
+I think Mars desires to stay dead?

 Mars was almost [eaten by Saturn and Jupiter](saturnalia.md) in the early formation of the system, and they're coming back round for a second course.